profcase/js-e1/README.md

 - A browser (e.g., Firefox or Chrome)
 - A text editor (e.g., VS Code or Notepad++, or Chrome)
+- Ability to protect your site from malicious users

 ## Benefits